| |

 and fertile farmland.
 See

-Tasmanaia Card - www.bridestoweestates.com.au/ |
+Tasmania Card - |

 |

-near Sheffield - 40 minutes from Devonport
+Tasmazia, near Sheffield - 40 minutes from

 Among other green and growing delights, you’ll

-find the world’s biggest hedge maze (Tasmazia,
+find the world’s biggest hedge maze (Tasmanzia,

 near Sheffield);Tasmazia, at Promised Land